amvzenn/Dual-Mode-Extension/README.md

 # 🔁 Dual Mode Extension & Proxy Server

-This project contains a Chrome extension and a lightweight proxy server to enable popup fallback for web content that restricts iframe embedding.
+A Chrome extension with a lightweight proxy server that enables fallback popups for websites that block iframe embedding.
+Includes advanced theme support and a modern, animated UI.

 ---